-Hidden Villa is an outdoor education center tucked into a wonderfully rural valley at the base of the Santa Cruz Mountains.
+Hidden Villa is an outdoor education center tucked into an isolated little valley at the base of the Santa Cruz Mountains.
 The main attraction is the small working farm with its various farm animals and crops, but there are also a few miles of trails that explore the wooded hills around the farm.
-Scenery-wise most of the trails, with the notable exception of the Creek Trail, aren't anything special, but they are very well built and maintained.
+Scenery-wise most of the trails aren’t anything special, with the notable exception of the Creek Trail.

 Hidden Villa resembles Rancho San Antonio, which is right next door, in that both have small farms and trail systems.
 Hidden Villa’s farm more enjoyable to visit, since it’s bigger, not nearly as crowded, and lets you get closer to the animals.
 On the other hand, Rancho San Antonio’s trails are more enjoyable, with more variety and better views.

 Hidden Villa is closed to the public from June through August each year and is also closed Mondays.

 This loop climbs out of the canyon to a ridgetop with some scenic views, then descends back to the farm by way of the remarkably lush Creek Trail.

 Start at the main parking lot and walk up the dirt road toward the farm.
 Look for the singletrack Hostel Trail, which starts next to the hostel and switchbacks up into the woods.
 The trail is somewhat narrow.
 The woods are dominated by bay laurel, while the groundcover includes ferns.

 The trail climbs to a ridge where the forest gives way to chaparral, allowing some low-elevation views over Silicon Valley.
 To shorten the hike by a mile, take the Grapevine Trail back to the canyon; this route includes all the best scenery of the longer route.
 For the full hike, continue along the ridgetop on the Hostel Trail, which continues to climb as it enters Rancho San Antonio OSP, briefly joining the Black Mountain Trail.